sulu/sulu-docs/book/getting-started/vhost.rst

 .. warning::
-  Be sure to also configure your local host-file.
+  Be sure to also configure your local host-file, if running Sulu locally.

 Now, your Sulu instance is ready.